Poland vows legal battle on migrant quotas

 Nato visit

-Poland’s political battles with the EU come amid geopolitical tension in the region.
+Poland’s political disputes with the EU come amid geopolitical tension in the region.

-Nato chief Jens Stoltenberg will visit Poland on Thursday and Friday to inspect a multinational battalion sent to the Polish border to deter Russian aggression.
+Nato chief Jens Stoltenberg will visit Poland on Thursday and Friday to inspect a rapid reaction force sent to the Polish border to deter Russian aggression.

-The Nato force contains British, US, and Romanian soldiers as well as US armour, with similar Nato battalions posted to Estonia, Latvia, and Lithuania.
+The Nato force contains about 1,000 US, British, and Romanian soldiers as well as US armour, with similar Nato battalions posted to Estonia, Latvia, and Lithuania.

 Russia and Belarus will on 14 September conduct a large scale military drill called Zapad 2017 in the Baltic region.